mechatroner/vscode_rainbow_csv/DEV_README.md

 * DEBUG: Add a huge no-op loop on startup in order to reproduce/emulate high-cpu load error from #55.

-* Consider moving more code into a separate lazy-loaded module to improve startup time, see #55.

 * Support virtual header for rbql_csv.

 * Consider replacing the RBQL query text input with scrollable textarea - it has a drawback that on enter it will go to the next line instead running the query.